Syllabus (FAS CS51) #

 Code review sections: Most Fridays at regular FAS course times between 8:30am and 5:45pm.
 There may be a small number of Thursday afternoon or evening sections as well.

-Instructors
+- Instructors

 Course overview #

 To emphasize the differing approaches to expressing programming solutions, you will learn to program in a variety of paradigms – including imperative (familiar from CS50 but seen here in a more elemental form), functional, and object-oriented.
 The elegant multi-paradigm programming language OCaml is the ideal language for manifesting these ideas.
 Important ideas from software engineering and models of computation will inform these different views of programming.
-You should come out of the course a better programmer in any language, but also a better computational thinker, with a much broader range of tools at your disposal and ability to analyze the quality of programs.
+You should come out of the course not only a better programmer in any language, but also a better computational thinker, with a much broader range of tools at your disposal and ability to analyze the quality of programs.

 College concentration requirements #